Local-global questions for divisibility in commutative algebraic groups: Other related problems

-Observe that part \textbf{b)} gives another proof of the validity of the local-global divisibility by every prime $p$ in elliptic curves over number fields.
-This was indipendently proved by Dvornicich and Zannier and it is also a consequence of Tate's result about Cassels' question, as we already stated in Subsection \ref{sec_Tate}

 \item[iv.]
 Let $\E$ be an elliptic curve defined over $k$.
 It is well-known that there is a close connection between the existence of a $k$-rational torsion point of order $p$ in $\E$ and the existence of a $k$-rational isogeny $\phi:\E\rightarrow \E$ of degree $p$.
-Therefore the particular case of Problem 1 (considered for $P=0$), as well as the other mentioned problems, are also linked to the following local-global problem for existence of isogenies of prime degree in elliptic curves.
+Therefore Question \ref{probP} (as well as the other mentioned problems) is also linked to the following local-global problem for existence of isogenies of prime degree in elliptic curves.

 \begin{Problem}[Sutherland, 2012] Let $k$ be a number field and $\E$ be an elliptic curve defined over $k$.
 Assume that $\E$ admits a $k_v$-rational isogeny of degree $p$, for all places $v$ of $k$.
-Does $\E$ admits a $k$-rational isogeny of degree $p$? \end{Problem}
+Does $\E$ admit a $k$-rational isogeny of degree $p$? \end{Problem}